covid19-eu-zh/covid19-eu-data/README.md

 # covid19-eu-data

 `covid19-eu-data` is a dataset repository for COVID-19/SARS-CoV-2 cases in Europe.
-We pull data from official government websites regularly using the open source scripts inside the repository.
+We pull data from official government websites regularly using the open-source scripts inside the repository.

 ## Update Status